 Dr. Thomas enjoyed time as a member of the Board of Directors for NEADS, National Education for Assistance Dog Services, also known as Dogs for Deaf and Disabled Americans, a member of the Board of Directors for UMass Lowell’s IACUC (a board which oversees the protection of lab animals), and she remains a licensed therapeutic riding instructor.
 The Thomas family currently shares their home with a lovable rescue Cali, rescued through the Lowell Humane Society after sustaining severe damage to both of her hips.
 She joined the household one night when she needed overnight care after her surgery.
 She went home with Dr. Thomas and has run the household ever since!

 Michelle Verville grew up in Dracut, MA, and has adored all animals since a young girl.
 She began working in this field in 2001, and has gained experience in several areas of veterinary hospitals.
 Over the years she has developed a passion for educating clients and assisting them in navigating the many options available in caring for their pet’s needs.
 She strives to provide a warm, positive experience with each visit to the office.

 In her free time, Michelle enjoys baking, cooking, hiking and reading.
-She currently resides in Nashua, NH with her cats Speedy & Francine, son Jaxson, and boyfriend Seth.
+She currently resides in Mason, NH with her cats Speedy & Francine, son Jaxson, and boyfriend Seth.